nad22/Arduino_ArcadeSpinner/README.md

+This Fork implements the following features:

+- Gamepad Mode: Selectable via Button3.
+The spinner is mapped to the x-Axis of an analog Gamepad with 4 Buttons and a configurable Deadzone
+- Mouse Mode: Button0 and Butotn1 act als Left/Right Click.
+Button2/Button3 changes Mouse Sensitivity (Lower/Higher)
+- Mr. Spinner Mode: Button2/Button3 changes Spinner Sensitivity (Lower/Higher)

+---------- Original Description from Project Owner
 # Arduino_ArcadeSpinner

 This project is a modern re-creation of the spinners used in arcades, mainly for brick-breakers like arkanoid for example.